wp-plugins/triberr-wordpress-plugin/readme.txt

 1. Screenshots and an installation guide can be found at: http://triberr.com/blog.php?post=24560

 == Changelog ==
+= 3.0.1 =
+Fixed an issue where other commenting systems were not showing

 = 3.0.0 =
 Scheduled posts are now properly imported into Triberr Tribal Stream appears in Wordpress dashboard